tbehlin/read-RETURNA-data/README.md

 Also included is the machinery to merge in the State, County, and Place FIPS codes, using a crosswalk file that can be obtained from  https://www.icpsr.umich.edu/web/ICPSR/studies/35158#.

 This file is optional, and the notebook can be run without it.

+# Included Python Script

+A python script version is now included.
+Running this script inplace will search an adjacent RETA_data folder for the necessary files, and read each file into a .csv sequentially.